pathint/reoa/README.md

 description

 ## Install
-There are two ways to install the program.
+There are two possible ways to install the program.

 1. Install from the Precompiled Execulables.
 Just copy the binary file to the folder where the executables are located, such as `/usr/local/bin`.
 It is recommended to use `rgpa_linux64_gomp4` which has the OpenMP 4.0 support.
 See `README.md` under `bin` for further details.